Wisdom Tooth Removal

 Steps of wisdom tooth removal?

-Examination: Before the extraction, your dentist will examine your mouth and take X-rays to determine the position of your wisdom teeth and the best approach for removal.
+Examination: Before the extraction, X-rays picture will be taken to determine the position of your wisdom teeth and the best approach for removal.

 Extraction: The dentist will then proceed with the extraction.
 An incision in the gum tissue to get to the tooth may be made if it’s impacted or hasn’t fully erupted.
 The tooth may be cut into smaller pieces to be taken out easier.